jahaanjain/meme-creator/README.md

     bottomText: 'Linux servers, mostly', // bottom text of meme
     directory: './memes/', // where to save memes
-    fileName: 'me_meme', // change to 'random' for a random file name
+    fileName: 'me_meme', // change to 'random' for a random file name }
-    fontDirectory: './impact.fnt' // the location of impact.fnt (impact.png should be in the same place) }

 memeCreator(options, function(res, error) {